datacommonsorg/docsite/api/sheets/index.md

 ## Sorting your Results

-To sort columns of data from the API, consider using Google Sheets “filter views” feature, which allows you to alphabetically and numerically sort and filter data
+To sort columns of data from the API, use the Google Sheets “filter views” feature, which allows you to alphabetically and numerically sort and filter data

 Take a look at the following video for a complete example:<div>